-The Chamber of Commerce, which is funded by American businesses, would play a role in advancing business interests through lobbying and litigation.
+The Chamber of Commerce, which is funded by American businesses, now plays a role in advancing business interests through lobbying and litigation.
 The Chamber of Commerce has, for example, expressed opposition to the major recent bills that seek to strengthen antitrust law and to increase funding for antitrust enforcement by the FTC.
-Through its litigation arm, it has filed numerous amicus briefs urging courts to weaken antitrust enforcement, although its influence has been limited because it does not filed an amicus brief when the opposing parties are both businesses.
-Still, research has shown that the ICC’s amicus briefs have been extremely successful over the last several decades: a majority of the Court has agreed with them more than the amicus briefs of any other party except the U.S. government.
+Through its litigation arm, it has filed numerous amicus briefs urging courts to weaken antitrust enforcement, although its influence has been limited because it does not file an amicus brief when the opposing parties are both businesses.
+Still, research has shown that the International Chamber of Commerce’s (ICC) amicus briefs have been extremely successful over the last several decades: a majority of the Court has agreed with them more than the amicus briefs of any other party except the U.S. government.
 In the area of antitrust, the ICC has scored notable victories for business interests, including Twombly.

 Business groups have attempted to influence judges in other ways.
-They have financially supported Chicago school economics, and the judicial training programs that sought to inculcate judges with Chicago-school tenets.
+They have financially supported Chicago school economics and judicial training programs that sought to inculcate judges with Chicago school tenets.
 A paper by Ash et al. documents the role of various judicial training programs that promoted Chicago school ideas on antitrust law.
-The paper provides evidence that appeals court judges who attended a business-sponsored, stylized “law and economics” training (the Manne Program) that mostly included lessons based on Chicago School theories became significantly more likely to vote in favor of lax antitrust enforcement, though a small sample prevents the authors from having clear identification for all samples and specifications.
-These findings, however, do not include Supreme Court Justices, as only Justice Ruth Bader Ginsburg attended the program.
-In a separate analysis, Sying Cao finds a statistically significant and economically meaningful relationship between district judges’ economic sophistication (measured by the use of economic terms in decisions and previous economics education) and pro-business rulings (a major part of them being antitrust cases).
+The paper provides evidence that appeals court judges who attended a business-sponsored, stylized “law and economics” training (the Manne Program) that mostly included lessons based on Chicago school theories became significantly more likely to vote in favor of lax antitrust enforcement, though a small sample prevents the authors from having clear identification for all samples and specifications.
+These findings, however, do not include Supreme Court justices, as only Justice Ruth Bader Ginsburg attended the program.
+In a separate analysis, Sying Cao finds a statistically significant and economically meaningful relationship between district judges’ economic sophistication (measured by the use of economic terms in decisions and previous economics education) and pro-business rulings (a major portion being antitrust cases).
 However, her analysis does not find a statistically significant impact for the Manne program in addition to judges’ previous knowledge and exposure to law and economics more generally.
 Cao attributes the conflicting results to either a selection effect of district judges who attended the program in the first place (versus circuit court judges in Ash et al.) or to sample restrictions that make the articles somewhat hard to directly compare (Cao lacks specific attendance data for judges for a pivotal period between 1976 and 1986).

 To summarize, the data presented and other scholarship on the evolution of the Supreme Court antitrust jurisprudence suggest three things.
-First, the nomination hearings suggest that there was no public support for a reduction of antitrust enforcement.
+First, the nomination hearings inidicate that there was no public support for a reduction of antitrust enforcement.
 Whatever the real views of the nominees, they clearly learned a lesson from the Bork nomination, which is that opposition to antitrust enforcement is politically unpopular.
-Second, there was also no publicly expressed, democratically tinged endorsement by the nominees, the President, or the Senate that the Supreme Court would or should use its power to weaken antitrust laws.
+Second, there also was no publicly expressed, democratically tinged endorsement by the nominees, the president, or the Senate that the Supreme Court would or should use its power to weaken antitrust laws.
 Third, once in office, these justices greatly weakened antitrust law.
-This all takes place while antitrust is non-politically salient topic to the public, but a pressing topic to the large business community that directly promoted, and benefited from, the lax enforcement of the antitrust laws.
+This all takes place while antitrust is a non-politically salient topic to the public, but a pressing topic to the large business community that directly promoted, and benefited from, the lax enforcement of the antitrust laws.

 Part IV.
 Taking stock: a death by a thousand cuts